vikramlingam/vayu/README.md

 # Vayu Voice AI 🎤⚡

 **Vayu** is a real-time voice AI assistant that lets you have natural conversations with an AI.
-Just speak, and it responds with natural-sounding voice—like talking to a friend who happens to know everything.
+Just speak, and it responds with natural-sounding voice like talking to a friend who happens to know everything.

 ![Demo](https://img.shields.io/badge/Status-Ready-green) ![Python](https://img.shields.io/badge/Python-3.10+-blue) ![License](https://img.shields.io/badge/License-MIT-yellow)